Wilfrick/Hanab-Convention/Condensed_Reference V2.md

 # A note about other conventions
 Up to this point, most of what I've described is quite similar to the Hyphen-ated convention, so I thought now would be a good time to note the differences with that convention at this point.
-I'll also note what I've seen some other
+I'll also note what I've seen some other people play, although this is less relevant.
 ## Hyphen-ated (chop focus)
-The key
+The key difference that the Hyphen-ated convention uses is that they insist on something called "Chop focus".
+This is where the card that a clue is talking about is a) the chop card, and then b) the frontmost card (if the chop card isn't touched).
+This can pretty much be swapped out for "play clues are talking about the frontmost card" as and when, so we are sticking with the "simpler" rule for now.
+I think that chop focus is slightly better than the rule we use, but I think it is mostly arbitrary, so for the time being I'll stick with frontmost playable.

- - In person varient
+## In person varient
+Something I've seen in over-the-table play has been the following convention - every touched card is playable, unless you receive another clue on those cards, in which case you should stop playing them.
+There are no save clues nor chop moves, so it's hard to prevent critical cards from being discarded.
+I'm mentioning this here for some historical reference, but this isn't something I'd recommend if your aim is to win.

 # Medium level plays
- - Save clues for playable cards
+## Save clues for playable cards

  - Permissive gambling
  - Efficiency 2 first clue
 # Fun stuff prerequisites